Bringing Creativity to the Community

 "Our aim is to create a community feel on a Saturday that ignites children’s creativity and allows them to experience high quality teaching, build confidence and peer relations.
 BRIT Kids can play an important part in a child’s life, for some children we will be the highlight of their week.
 Every class is a building block to enhance a child’s confidence, skills and positive relationships rather than focusing on the final outcome."

-BRIT Kids was launched at The BRIT School in 2002 as the school wanted to reach out to the local community, allowing everyone to have access to the schools facilities on a Saturday, when it would otherwise be empty.
+BRIT Kids was launched by the BRIT School in 2002 as the school wanted to reach out to the local community, allowing everyone to have access to the schools facilities on a Saturday, when it would otherwise be empty.
 Initially it started with Performing Arts classes, but over time it was identified that there was a need and want for children to come and attend Creative Arts classes too.

-BRIT Kids at The BRIT School now offers 10 different disciplines in Croydon and 6 in Canterbury.
-Croydon currently has 650 students and Canterbury 97.
+BRIT Kids, The BRIT Schools Saturday School, now offers 10 different disciplines in Croydon and 6 in Canterbury.
+Croydon currently has 700 students and Canterbury 120.
 We are currently spreading our wings and opening more centres across the country.
 We also have our app BRIT Kids + full of streaming videos brought to you by our teachers.